No script

 What makes Timisoara special

-With a population of around 350.000, Timisoara is the third largest Romanian city thanks to its importance as an economic, cultural, and regional hub in Western Romania known as Banat region.
+With a population of around 350.000, Timisoara is the third largest Romanian city thanks to its importance as an economic, cultural, and regional hub in Western Romania known as the Banat region.

-• Pro tip: Timisoara Airport is well serviced by flights from Europe so flying in is a good option to get here!
+Timisoara Airport is well serviced by flights from Europe so flying in is a good option to get here!

 Ethnic Hungarians, Serbs, Germans, Croats, Jews, and Turks lived here for a long time, and Romanians were not always the majority population like today.